Call Email

 • Quarterly Perimeter Pest Control for Residences

-As we head into April we will continue our applications of our Florida Friendly Fertilizer, which is a custom blended, slow-release, fertilizer for this particular time of year, combined with an insecticide and weed control.
+As we head into the month of May we will continue the application of our Florida Friendly Fertilizer—a custom blended, slow-release, fertilizer for this particular time of year—combined with an insecticide.
+Additionally, as long as the temperatures permit for it, we will continue to spot treat for weeds.